BouchardLab/HangulFontsDatasetGenerator/all_fonts/README.md

   For your conveinience we have curated the [font files and licenses](https://drive.google.com/file/d/1AgabLzjGX_tDrA0mKvYhJGuGmWYWD8RW/view?usp=sharing) used here.
 We excluded a number of potential fonts because they either did not include all blocks or they were nearly identical to a similarly named font.
+If using the provided docker image and scripts, the font files (.ttf and .otf) should be unzipped and placed in this directory.

 - BlackAndWhitePicture-Regular
 - ChosunIlboMyeongjo